-Free workshop intercultural competence: living and working in Belgium
+Free online workshop intercultural competence: living and working in Belgium

 In this interactive session in English we offer useful tips and tools to keep your head above (Belgian) water.